PoCInnovation/Workshops/software/08.Express/README.md

   - SERVER_PORT=8080
   - HELLO_MESSAGE=world

-:warning: You will also need to install [direnv](https://direnv.net/) to load the variables into your environment with the `direnv allow`.
+⚠️ You will also need to install [direnv](https://direnv.net/) to load the variables into your environment with the `direnv allow`.

 In the file `src/serverConfig.ts`, retrieve these two environment variables and export them.